BerndSiemer/HCPBOOK2/Setting_up_Raspberry_PI.md

-# Setting up Raspbian Pi for internal use at SAP
+# Setting up Raspberry Pi 3 for internal use at SAP
 Get a Raspberry Pi running and connect it to the internal network at SAP.
 ## [Prerequisites]
 - Raspberry Pi 3 (Hint: Raspberry Pi 1 and 2 don't have a WLan module.)